 Not only are we the most populous country in the world, but we also have the world’s highest population of people in the age bracket of 5-24 years which means plenty of opportunity in the education sector.
 The education sector in India was estimated to have touched $101.1 billion in FY19.
 The explosive growth in this industry has generated several new jobs in the education sector.

-Why is everybody focused on the education sector?
+Why is everybody focus on the education sector?

 If we look at the statistics, there are over 1.5 million schools, 38,000 colleges, 12,000 standalone institutions, and 750 universities and 300 million students in India.
 Besides these numbers, there are several other reasons to be associated with this sector right now.